piriyaphong/cementproject/README.md

 # cementproject
-build on Flutter Framwork
+# build on Flutter Framwork
-This project have 6 subsystem
+# This project have 6 subsystem
-    -   sale system
+#   -   sale system
-    -   money system
+#    -   money system
-    -   personel system
+#    -   personel system
-    -   car system
+#  -   car system
-    -   petro system
+#   -   petro system
-    -   stock system
+#  -   stock system

     base on Firebase
-    deploy and build to both of iOS and Android
+    Deploy and build to both of iOS and Android

     All subSystem will be add feature and update soon